Captain Kangaroo

-Captain Kangaroo is an American children's television series that aired weekday mornings on the American television network CBS for 29 years, from 1955 to 1984, making it the longest-running nationally broadcast children's television program of its day.
+Captain Kangaroo is an American children's television series that aired weekday mornings on the American television network CBS for 29 years, from 1955 to 1984, making it the longest-running children's program on a commercial network.
 In 1986, the American Program Service (now American Public Television, Boston) integrated some newly produced segments into reruns of past episodes, distributing the newer version of the series to PBS and independent public stations until 1993.

+Conception

 The show was conceived by Bob Keeshan, who also played the title character "Captain Kangaroo", and who based the show on "the warm relationship between grandparents and children".
 Keeshan had portrayed the original Clarabell the Clown on NBC's The Howdy Doody Show during the network's early years.

+Show structure

-Captain Kangaroo had a loose structure, built around life in the "Treasure House" where the Captain (the name "kangaroo" came from the big pockets in his coat) would tell stories, meet guests, and indulge in silly stunts with regular characters, both humans and puppets.
+Captain Kangaroo had a loose structure, built around life in the "Treasure House" where the Captain (the name "kangaroo" came from the bigger pockets in his coat) would perform storytelling, meet guests, and indulge in silly stunts with regular characters, both humans and puppets.
 Keeshan performed as the Captain more than 9,000 times over the nearly 30-year run of the show.

+Changes in setting and duration

 The May 17, 1971, episode had two major changes on the show: The Treasure House was renovated and renamed "The Captain's Place" and the Captain replaced his navy blue coat with a red coat.
 In September 1981, CBS shortened the hour-long show to a half-hour, briefly retitled it Wake Up with the Captain, and moved it to an earlier time slot; it was moved to weekends in September 1982, and returned to an hour-long format.
 CBS canceled Captain Kangaroo at the end of 1984.

+Longevity record

+Captain Kangaroo was the longest-running American network children's television show until 1997 when it was surpassed by Mister Rogers' Neighborhood, which itself was surpassed by Sesame Street in 2003.
+Captain Kangaroo is still far and away the longest running children's TV series by episode count with 6,090 episodes.
+When one counts the 65 edited versions (severely altered re-runs) that aired on PBS the episode count goes up to 6,155.
+Second-place holder Sesame Street has aired 4,731 episodes till now.